yuloveyet/Topology-Optimization-in-Julia/README.md

 | Yu Li | 🇨🇳 🎓 1️⃣9️⃣9️⃣0️⃣ ♑ | 🎧 🃏 🎮 🏀 🏊 🏃 🚴‍♂️ | 🍦 🦞 🍣 🌽 🍌 |

 **References**
+[^1]: Ferrari, F., & Sigmund, O. (2020).
+A new generation 99 line Matlab code for compliance topology optimization and its extension to 3D.
+Structural and Multidisciplinary Optimization, 62(4), 2211-2228.
-[^1]:Sigmund, O. (2001).
+[^2]:Sigmund, O. (2001).
 A 99 line topology optimization code written in Matlab.
 Structural and multidisciplinary optimization, 21(2), 120-127.
-[^2]: Ferrari, F., & Sigmund, O. (2020).
-A new generation 99 line Matlab code for compliance topology optimization and its extension to 3D.
-Structural and Multidisciplinary Optimization, 62(4), 2211-2228.
 [^3]:Andreassen, E., Clausen, A., Schevenels, M., Lazarov, B. S., & Sigmund, O. (2011).
 Efficient topology optimization in MATLAB using 88 lines of code.
 Structural and Multidisciplinary Optimization, 43(1), 1-16.
 [^4]: Svanberg, K. (2002).
 A class of globally convergent optimization methods based on conservative convex separable approximations.
 SIAM journal on optimization, 12(2), 555-573.